 Designing Better Batteries Through Innovative Microscopy Characterization

-Lithium-ion batteries were commercially introduced in 1991, presenting new analytical challenges in the quest to improve the quality, safety, and lifespan of this fastest-growing battery chemistry.
-The basic structure of Lithium-ion batteries (LIB) contains as many as 10 different thin films that are synthesized to form at least that many solid−solid interfaces.
+Lithium ion batteries were commercially introduced in 1991, presenting new analytical challenges in the quest to improve on the quality, safety, and lifespan of this fastest growing battery chemistry.
+The basic structure of Lithium ion batteries (LIB) contains as many as 10 different thin films that are synthesized to form at least that many solid−solid interfaces.
 These interfaces consist of thin layers of cathode material, insulating barriers, anode materials, metal current collectors, and the electrolyte.
-These various components are in the form of powders, sheets, and fluids and require an assessment before and after assembly and after repeated charge/discharge operations.
+These various components are in the form of powders, sheets, and fluids and require assessment before and after assembly and after repeated charge/discharge operations.

 Fig. 1.
 EDS map of LiB cathode at 1.2kV, 6nA, 10kX.
 The map shows distribution of C, F, Co and O. Taken with JEOL FESEM.